-My sunscreen rational this year is that the safest sunscreens cost too much, as in wildly unrealistically too much for most families, so there’s a need to compromise.
-Thus, I posted some sunscreen choices that aren’t top of the line safe but that families can afford.
+My sunscreen rational this year is that the safest sunscreens cost WAY too much, as in wildly unrealistically too much for most families, so you may need to compromise.
+That said, I recently posted some sunscreen choices that may be a little less safe, but most families can afford them.

 On Facebook someone noted, “I’m afraid your report will scare people away from the best sunscreens and lull them into thinking it’s okay to make “less safe” choices in this category.
 Families who aren’t outside as much or who work at avoiding peak hours or who do a great job with sun-protective clothing might be able to afford safer sunscreen options because they don’t use as much.”

 Another person noted much the same saying, “Clothing, shade and the fact that sunscreen is mostly only necessary during peak hours of 10 – 4 can greatly reduce the costs associated with sunscreen.”

 I got emails that mimicked the comments above.
 I don’t think any of the comments were out of line either.
 I agree that chemicals are icky and I totally get wanting to limit your exposure.
 Still, from a purely outdoor advocate point of view I don’t agree with other sun protection methods as much as I agree with sunscreen.